Keltner Bands Technical Analysis & Keltner Bands Signals

 Construction

-This indicator is an n number of periods exponential Moving Average of the closing price.
-These bands are developed by
+This indicator calculates an exponential Moving Average over 'n' periods based on the closing price.
+These associated bands are constructed by

 An (n-period simple moving average of an n-period ATR) * an ATR multiplier.